storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 The named exports define the Button's stories, and the `default` export defines metadata that applies to the group.
 In this case, the `component` is `Button`.
 The `title` determines the title of the group in Storybook's left-hand navigation panel and should be unique, i.e. not re-used across files.
 In this case it's located at the top level, but typically it's [positioned within the story hierarchy](#story-hierarchy).

-This example is written in Storybook's [Module format](../../formats/module-story-format/).
+This example is written in Storybook's [Component Story Format (CSF)](../../formats/component-story-format/).
 Storybook also supports:

-- a classic [storiesOf format](../../formats/storiesof-story-format/), which adds stories through Storybook's API.
+- a classic [storiesOf API](../../formats/storiesof-api/), which adds stories through Storybook's API.
-- an experimental [MDX format](../../formats/mdx-story-format/), which mixes longform Markdown docs and JSX stories.
+- an experimental [MDX syntax](../../formats/mdx-syntax/), which mixes longform Markdown docs and JSX stories.

-Since Module format is a new addition to Storybook, most Storybook examples you'll find in the wild are written in the legacy [storiesOf format](../../formats/stories-of-format/).
+Since CSF is a new addition to Storybook, most Storybook examples you'll find in the wild are written to the [storiesOf API](../../formats/storiesof-api/).

 Furthermore, Storybook for React Native currently only supports the `storiesOf` format.
-React Native will get Module and MDX support in a future release.
+React Native will get CSF and MDX support in a future release.

 ## Story file location